Last Updated on July 20, 2020 by Paul Guzman

 Gaura plant care for southwest landscaping.
 Gauras (lindheimeri) are great perennial spiky plants that seem to bloom forever from about late spring until early fall.
-They are considered a herbaceous perennial and depending on the variety they will grow from 2 ft. and up to 4 ft. tall and wide.
+They are considered herbaceous perennial and depending on the variety they will grow from 2 ft. and up to 4 ft. tall and wide.

 Types of Gaura